hawkinsw/CPPTimes/FirstDebug.md

 }
 ```

 The first thing to notice is a missing `;` at the end of the _statement_ instructing us to fill a methane tank.
-Statements, complete instructions that define a computation, must end in a semicolon.
-In C++, most statements must end in a semicolon.
+Statements, complete instructions that define a computation, usually end in semicolons in C++.

 The great thing about this error was that we could discover it with the help of the compiler.
 Any error that the compiler can detect is known as a _compile-time error_ because it is an error that happens, well, at compile time.
 Of course, this statement begs the question -- Just _what is_ compile time?
 Compile time is when the programmed is compiled.

-Here is the corrected version of our code:
+Here is the updated version of our code:

 ```C++
 #include <iostream>